ben-manes/gradle-versions-plugin/README.md

 >   A tool reading `count` as a dependency total, or treating the sections as
 >   disjoint, has to allow for the overlap (see
 >   [Report format](#report-format)).
-> * The unresolved section of the plain text report now names the declared
+> * The unresolved section of the plain text report now includes the declared
 >   version, as every other section does.
 A tool that parses that section line
 >   by line has to allow it.